Self-care is a word that we often hear but it can look different for each of us.

 Those types of relationships make it so much easier to accelerate your friendship, no matter how much time passes between talks.

-Sometimes you just need to have an honest heart-to-heart if you feel like a friendship that you value is dying or one-sided.
+Sometimes you just need to have an honest heart-to-heart conversation if you feel a friendship you value is dying or one-sided.

 Many times it’s not intentional it’s just been on the back burner of our priorities.